Skip to main content

 TEXT

 Name of the deployment.
-Can only be used with --publish or --environment.
-Must contain only alphanumeric, ., - or _ characters.
+Only applies to published deployments (not development deployments created with --watch).
+Must contain only alphanumeric, ., -, or _ characters.

 Wait for deployment to complete before returning.
 Returns non-zero exit code if deploy or build fails.